PORTFOLIO

 — 05 / Experience

 Roles & degrees.
-Roles in steel blue, degrees and qualifications in outline.
+Roles in steel blue, degrees and qualifications in white.

 Red & Yellow Creative School of Business · Cape Town